Skip to main content

 TL;DR

 Tailwind v4 is a fundamental redesign — CSS variables for everything, no tailwind.config.js, @theme directive instead of extend.
 Most component libraries are in the process of migrating.
-Shadcn/ui has Tailwind v4 support via shadcn@canary.
+Shadcn/ui has Tailwind v4 support via shadcn@latest.
 DaisyUI v5 is the first major library with full v4 support.
-Flowbite is mid-migration.
+HeadlessUI v2 from Tailwind Labs is fully compatible.
 The key v4 change: all theme values are CSS custom properties, making runtime theming trivially easy.

 Key Takeaways

-• Migration: @tailwindcss/upgrade CLI handles most of the work automatically
+• Migration: npx @tailwindcss/upgrade CLI handles most of the work automatically

 • Performance: 2-5x faster builds in v4 (Lightning CSS instead of PostCSS)